GabeGates/nvd3/README.md

 4. Bug fixes should come with unit tests that prove their fix

-If you want to test your changes using the example pages, you'll have to run `grunt production` to build the items into the `build` directory.
+If you want to test your changes using the example pages, you'll have to run `npm run build-prod` to build the items into the `build` directory.
 You must do this before your changes show up in the examples, as they link to the build directory in order to properly show off the finished product.
 Please remember to NOT include the build files in your commit though,